City work in Sydney

 Accommodation and Food

-You’ll spend your first two weeks in ‘WakeUp’ hostel in central Sydney.
+You’ll spend your nights in Sydney in ‘WakeUp’ hostel in central Sydney.
 The hostel has great facilities, including a bar, TV lounge, clean and secure bedrooms and 24hr wifi.
 Expect to share an en-suite room with the rest of your group.
 During that time you will be helped to search for an apartment for the rest of your time in Sydney.
 However, you might like to continue staying in the hostel for a weekly discounted rate.
 Shared apartments in Sydney are around A$230 per week.

 - Hit the ground running with a week of exploring, job hunting and trips

 - Get to know your group before you go- and have an instant social life on arrival